 Later, after I’d finished, and cooled down, and dried off somewhat, a random lady caught my arm and my eyes.
 I hadn’t seen her running in the race.
 She said, “You didn’t know it, but I was a little bit behind you, watching you.
 You were my inspiration!”

 What?
 Me?
-I was a ‘nothing runner’.
-I was barely up to race status at all.
+Let me remind you again, I am a ‘nothing runner’, barely up to race status at all.
 I certainly didn’t feel like an inspiration…..to anyone.

 But, I pondered long about what she said, equating her words to my whole life.